 Pandemic is not just limited to affecting physical health.
 It’s also a mental health issue that cannot and must not be overlooked.
 From isolation, fear of contracting the virus, negative news streaming amok to arranging hospital beds, oxygen, ventilators, and dealing with loss, employee mental health is on the verge of exploding.
 This dire situation needs attending-to urgently.

-Last week I was talking to lady who’s husband was in a critical condition.
+Last week I was talking to a lady whose husband was in critical condition.
 They are far away from their hometown & their family.
 So she is fighting everything all alone and feeling helpless.
 She was dealing with constant restlessness, stress & anxiety.

-Besides these there are also many issues like isolation from society, negative news related to coronavirus, fear of contracting Covid-19 and a sense of helplessness have become a nightmare for the workforce thereby leading to emotional distress.
+Besides these, there are also many issues like isolation from society, negative news related to coronavirus, fear of contracting Covid-19, and a sense of helplessness that have become a nightmare for the workforce thereby leading to emotional distress.

 What companies are doing to sustain unprecedented times?

-In a recent article shared by The Economic Times the number of Employees using helplines & reaching out to counsellors has doubled since April.
+In a recent article shared by The Economic Times, the number of Employees using helplines & reaching out to counselors has doubled since April.

-From entry level to management, every tier of the workforce is encouraged to participate in mental wellness sessions and activities through group chats, interactive sessions with fellow employees, counselling with professionals, and several other such engagements.
+From entry-level to management, every tier of the workforce is encouraged to participate in mental wellness sessions and activities through group chats, interactive sessions with fellow employees, counseling with professionals, and several other such engagements.

-Companies are encouraging shop floor employees who have never dealt with counsellors to talk to them to help them process emotions.
+Companies are encouraging shop floor employees who have never dealt with counselors to talk to them to help them process emotions.

 Companies are also organizing group chats, interactive sessions, and many other well-being programs to support their Employees during tough times.